Assisting clients with estate planning, tax planning, and family business issues

 We help clients plan for the ultimate distribution of their assets in an organized and clear manner to minimize the potential of a will and estate being contested.
 When planning for the use and distribution of assets, we help clients assess family needs (including the disposition of a business, if applicable), and their long-term financial goals.
 Every family is unique, each estate plan must be customized to meet the unique goals of the family and the individuals.

-Our experience representing clients with gift plans, estate and trust administration, wills, trusts, gift and estate tax preparation, estate and trust disputes, and other fiduciary issues.
+SCM assists clients with gift plans, estate and trust administration, wills, trusts, gift and estate tax preparation, estate and trust disputes, and other fiduciary issues.

 If an estate needs to be probated, we prepare needed court documents and accountings.
 We advise and direct personal representatives and trustees in their fiduciary capacities.